Write on a piece of paper your top three priorities for this year. I'll wait. Now let me guess. Is it a combination of "funding, growth, and hiring"?

 Being remote creates opportunities that can move your employees more than you can imagine.
 You can send them boxed sets of candies, coffee, alcohol, t-shirts.
 You can have them custom-made per employee, and you open them together during a zoom happy hour.
 The reactions and effects can be kept longer if a physical item stays present.
 A quirky branded coffee mug can go a long way, especially if it has funny quotes from previous team-building activities.

 "Join me in a fun round of COD MW2.
 You need to be level 50 and above."

 While a large proportion of your employees might be of the gamers genre, forcing everybody into a MOBA tournament is a sure way to lose the non-gamers.
-As that is the case, think about games to play at work online that are inclusive, easy, and with a very low barrier to entry.
-If you have to spend more than a few minutes to digest the rules, look for another game.
-Scribble, Kahoot, Charades, etc. are simple examples that can be made very creative if you involve your company's culture.
+As that is the case, think about games to play at work online that are inclusive, easy, and with a low barrier to entry.
+If you have to spend more than a few minutes digesting the rules, look for another game.
+Scribble, Kahoot, Charades, etc., are simple examples that can be made very creative if you involve your company's culture.
 For example, scribble in teams for nicknames people had in their middle school or Kahoot for major company failures.

 Startups are stronger than corporates

 Keep in mind that large corporates have considerable budgets.
 They can rent a stadium and bring in flocks of producers and organizers to produce the best event ever.
 You can’t compete with the extravagance, nor should you even try.
 But those events, while being extremely fun, are shallow and seldom engaging.
 The corporations know it.
-But with the inability to move people, causes them to spend even more to create a bigger bang.
+But with the inability to move people causes them to spend even more to create a bigger bang.

 Startup team building is different.
 It is more engaging, more intimate, more fun, and, ultimately, more memorable.
 And these are just the side-effects.
 With trust-building and better communication, your company will be more resilient, efficient, and competitive.
-That is why the importance of team building in a startup is so high, and why you need to schedule some time for it.
+That is why the importance of team building in a startup is so high and why you need to schedule some time for it.